-Whaling refers to malicious hacking that targets high ranking executives.
+Whaling refers to malicious hacking that targets high-ranking executives.
 Similar to phishing, whaling is where the hacker hunts for data that they can use, but they focus on high-ranking bankers, executives, or others in prominent or powerful positions in an organization.
-Whalers also attack their Whale targets by hacking into the company networks where these high-ranking executives work, and then target those executives computers with malware such as keyloggers or remote access trojans (aka: RAT).
+Hackers will search for public information on the target to convince the victim that they are legitimate.
+Whalers also attack their ‘Whale’ targets by hacking into the company networks where these high-ranking executives work and then target those executive’s computers with malware such as keyloggers or remote access trojans (RAT).

 What should SMB’s do about Whaling?